maickrau/ribotin/README.md

 - `sample_prefix`: Prefix given with the parameter `--sample-name`.
 - `tangle_prefix`: The assembly graph tangle in ribotin-verkko and ribotin-hifiasm where this morph is located.
 Not present in ribotin-ref.
 - `id`: Arbitrary ID number given to the morph.
 In ribotin-verkko and ribotin-hifiasm the combination of `tangle_prefix` and `id` is unique for each morph, while in ribotin-ref `id` is unique for each morph.
-- `type:` Classifies morphs based on their location within the rDNA tangle:
+- `type`: Classifies morphs based on their location within the rDNA tangle:
   - `inner` are regular morphs within the rDNA tangle.
   - `borderone` and `bordertwo` are non-rDNA sequences which border the rDNA array at either the distal junction (DJ) or proximal junction (PJ).
 If `-x human` is given, then `borderone` are the DJ sequences are `bordertwo` are PJ sequences.
 If `-x human` is not selected then either all `borderone` are DJ and all `bordertwo` are PJ, or vice versa all `borderone` are PJ and `bordertwo` are DJ.
   - `isolated` are morphs which do not border any other morph.
 These are usually artifacts unless the sample genome just happens to have an rDNA array with exactly one copy.
 - `coverage`: Number of ONT sequences which support the morph.
 One ONT read may support a morph with multiple sequences if the morph appears multiple times within that read.
 The coverage roughly correlates with the copy count of the morph but estimating a correct copy count from the coverage is not trivial.